oroinc/documentation/user_guide/activities_cont_requests.rst

   set to *Other*"
   "**Comment***","Actual text of the request.
 Must be filled."

-4. Click the button in the top right corner to save the case.
+4. Click the button in the top right corner to save the request.

 For example, there was a request from Mr. Jack Johnson, representative of the General Ltd. company who was interested in the OroCRM multichannel functionality.